INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

 In general, the repository contents should be as follows.

- * `README.md` should describe the contribution, how to use it, how to cite it, and how to replicate the experim,ents in the paper, following roughly the format of the example.
+ * `README.md` should describe the contribution, how to use it, how to cite it, and how to replicate the experiments in the paper, following roughly the format of the example.
 Note that the `.md` extension means "markdown," a simple text formatting language you can learn about [here](https://guides.github.com/features/mastering-markdown/).